 There are five grades of these Falsa blankets being produced in Mexico, blankets can contain up to five colors and will contain a loose black & white x or box pattern that will repeat the length of the blanket.

 1) The beach mat: This blanket is made for the tourists industry or beach resorts in Mexico, its size can range from 24” x 68” to 24” x 50” and its weight will be about 1.0 to 1.5 pounds depending on its size.

 2) The Border Blanket 1: This blanket is also made for the tourist industry to be sold at border towns.
-It size will run from 48” x 68” to 52” x 72” and its weight will be from 1.5 to 2.1.
+It size will run from 48” x 68” to 52” x 72” and its weight will be from 1.5 to 2.1lbs.
 The blanket is still found at all borders and is also available in most truck stops across the United States.

-4) The Standard: This blanket is a better grade Falsa but still considered a border blanket, the weight will run 2.6 or better and the size will run from 50” to 54” wide and the length will run 68” to 74” long, these blankets are found at most yoga discount stores.
+4) The Standard: This blanket is a better grade Falsa but still considered a border blanket, the weight will run 2.6 or better and the size will run from 50” to 54” wide and the length will run 68” to 74” long, these blankets are found at most yoga suppliers.

 5) The Ultra Deluxe or Heavy: The deluxe is the best Falsa made, it will run 54” to 56” wide and 74” or longer, the weight should be no less than 3.2 or more than 3.8 pounds.